Semantic Geometric Fusion Multi-object Tracking and Lidar Odometry in Dynamic Environment: Method

-Based on the perception results in Section $B$, the odometry module firstly estimates the absolute increment for ego-motion and relative motion increment for each semantic object in parallel.
-Then, each object pose is calculated in object-fixed coordinate \cite{henein2020dynamic}.
+Based on the perception results in Section 3.2, the odometry module firstly estimates the absolute increment for ego motion and relative motion increment of each semantic object in parallel.
+Then, each object pose is calculated in body-fixed coordinate \cite{henein2020dynamic}.